 Cascade Celebrates Neurodiversity

+Neurodivergence is the norm at Cascade.
 Our staff has a lot of experience working with ND kids and our kids love having ND peers who understand their challenges.
 A kid who cries or shouts in class will be cared for and supported and not ostracized.
 It's a normal experience for a kid to be overwhelmed sometimes.
 Support ranges from finding a parent, teacher, or instructional assistant to help co-regulate, giving time/space to regulate on their own, leaving the classroom for a break, or anything else the kid needs.

 Teachers patiently work with kids who want to participate all the time and provide clear expectations about when it's ok to share and if it isn't time, when the next sharing time will be.